nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 DRGN-17710: Scanner packet reception delay
   The scanner attempts to receive the first ``AUX_SYNC_IND`` packet 40 us later than the one indicated in the ``SyncInfo`` of the ``AUX_ADV_IND``.
-  This may result in the device failing to establish a synchronization to the periodic advertiser.
+  This might result in the device failing to establish a synchronization to the periodic advertiser.

 .. rst-class:: v1-9-2 v1-9-1 v1-9-0